ReSwift/ReSwift-Router/README.md

 ## Calling the Completion Handler within Routables

 ReSwiftRouter needs to throttle the navigation actions, since many UI frameworks including UIKit don't allow to perform multiple navigation steps in parallel.
-Therefor every method of `Routable` receives a `completionHandler`.
+Therefor every method of `Routable` receives a `completion` handler.
 The router will not perform any further navigation actions until the completion handler is called.

 # Changing the Current Route